 In the vein of the previous era, the Mid-century Era continued a substantial without a guiding master plan.
 Landscape areas often feel less coordinated coordinated as that in the Lawrence/Cuthbert Era and was often conducted period of campus development.
 This growth was not as carefully with the adjoining new buildings.
 Of the twenty-one landscapes surveyed for this study, eleven have a significant association with this era.
-More research will be required to reveal other significant connections not perceptible now.
+More research will be required to reveal other significant connections not perceptible now. storm; and opened up again immediately afterwards.

-Larger scale buildings and open spaces, with small interior and edge courtyards.
+edge courtyards.
 Greater landscape complexity.